(Disclaimer: This advice is offered for your consideration, but the author accepts no responsibility for errors or

 - Roads bordered by hedges, walls, or embankments are often filled with snow drifts.

-- More troublesome is when drivers pick up speed on a road that the wind has blown clear of snow, and then suddenly encounter a tall "dune" of snow across the road - often where a field gateway has created a gap in a sheltering wall or hedge.
+- Beaching: More troublesome is when drivers pick up speed on a road that the wind has blown clear of snow, and then suddenly encounter a tall "dune" of snow across the road - often where a field gateway has created a gap in a sheltering wall or hedge.

-- The white dune is difficult to spot in a generally white environment, and it presents a dilemma: Whether to keep going hoping that your momentum will take you through it, or stop and investigate?
+- The white dune is difficult to spot in a generally white environment, and it presents a dilemma: Whether to keep going hoping that your momentum will take you through it, or try to stop and investigate?

 - If you don't make it through, you can often end up beached, with the car supported on snow tightly packed underneath it, and very little weight on the wheels - which of course spin uselessly.

 - It is then extremely difficult to get this tightly packed snow out from under the car, and very difficult to move the car without several people to push or a tow rope.

-- Ground clearance makes difference: Clearly a normal passenger car with chains, or having four-wheel drive has a big advantage in many slippery conditions, but deep snow will stop it, whereas vehicle with higher ground clearance might be able to continue.
+- Ground clearance makes difference: Clearly a normal passenger car with chains, or having four-wheel drive has a big advantage in many slippery conditions, but deep snow dragging on its underside will stop it where a vehicle with higher ground clearance might be able to continue.